QLee2112/hanna-game-of-gits/sad-tale.md

 Joffrey Baratheon was the one to do Ned in, but his story was only about to begin, and let me assure you he will ___DEFINITELY NOT DIE!___

+So plot twist, he died.
+Kinda a bummer for him but lots of people didn't really like him.
+So we're kinda sad but not really, but gotta pretend to be.